meatball133/crystal/README.md

 🌟 &nbsp;&nbsp;Track tooling (_test-runner and Continuous Integration_) runs on Crystal `1.2.2`. <br>
 🌟 &nbsp;&nbsp;Most exercises is solvable with Crystal `1.0.0` or higher.

-The track is made of **Practice Exercises**.
+This track is made up of **Practice Exercises**.
 Practice exercises are open-ended, and can be used to practice concepts learned, try out new techniques, and play.

 <br><br>